 EV.
 WM.
-COCHRANE, D. D., minister of Zion Presbyterian Church, Brantford, Out., was born in Paisley, Scotland, February 9, 1831.
-His father was from Dalry, Ayrshire, and the family spring from the renowned seamen Thos.
-Cochrane, Earl of Dundouald, or Lord Cochrane.
+COCHRANE, D.D., minister of Zion Presbyterian Church, Brantford, Ont., was born in Paisley, Scotland, February 9, 1831.
+His father was from Diary, Ayrshire, and the family sprung from the renowned seaman Thos.
+Cochrane, Earl of Dundonald, or Lord Cochrane.
 His mother was from Arran.
 He began his education at the age of four and continued until twelve, when he entered the publishing house of Murray & Stewart, and remained ten and a half years.
 He possessed indomitable energy and devoted his leisure hours to study.
-In his twenty-first year he entered Glasgow University, going from Paisley to attend classes at five a.m.
+In his twentyfirst year he entered Glasgow University, going from Paisley to attend classes at five a.m.
 In his twenty-third year, two gentlemen in Cincinnati, Ohio, offered him means to enter the ministry.
-Accepting the proposal, he entered Hanover College, Indiana, in 1854, and graduated with the highest honours in 1857.
+Accepting the proposal, he entered Hanover College, Indiana, in 1854, and graduated with highest honours in 1857.
 Afterwards he studied theology, under Drs.
 Hodge and Alexander, at Princeton, N. J., and in 1859 was ordained as pastor in Jersey City.
 In 1862 he accepted the call to Brantford, where he has since remained, in spite of invitations to Boston, New York, Chicago, Detroit, Toronto, Newburyport and other great cities.
 In 1874 he founded Brantford Ladies' College, of which he is governor and lecturer in philosophy.
 For fourteen years he was clerk of Paris presbytery; for twenty years he has been clerk of the Hamilton and London Synod, and for about the same period, convener of the Home Mission Committee.
 For twenty years he has been president or chairman of the Mechanics' Institute and Public Library.
 He has had his full share of honours.
 Hanover College gave him the degrees of M.A. and D.D.
-In 1869 he represented his church at the British Assemblies; in 1873 and 1882 he went as deputy to the North-West and British Columbia; in 1882 he was moderator of assembly, and in 1884 and 1889 delegate to the Pan-Presbyterian Alliances in Belfast and Loudon.
+In 1869 he represented his church at the British Assemblies; in 1873 and 1882 he went as deputy to the North-West and British Columbia; in 1882 he was moderator of assembly, and in 1884 and 1889 delegate to the Pan-Presbyterian Alliances in Belfast and London.
 In addition to platform and press contributions he has published six volumes.

-IGHT HON.
-SIR JOHN ALEX-ANDER MACDONALD, K.C.
-M.G., D.C.L., LL.D., was born in Glasgow, Scotland, on the 11th of January, 1815.
-He was the second son of Hugh Macdonald, Sutherlandshire, who emigrated to Canada when John was in his fifth year.
-The family first settled near Kingston, then moved to the Bay of Quinte, when John, being in his tenth year, was sent to the Royal grammar school at Kingston.
-When 16 years of age, he began the study of law in the office of George Mackenzie.
-One of his first efforts on the completion of his course was defending an unfortunate Pole, captured in the Rebellion of '37.
-His address brought him so prominently into notice that in 1844 he was elected for Kingston, his maiden speech being a reply to the Hon.
-Robert Baldwin.
-After this he was made Receiver-General, and, subsequently, Minister of Crown Lands.
-On the downfall of the Hineks-Morin administration, he became Attorney-General under Sir Allan MeNab until its resignation, when Mr. George Brown was called upon to form a ministry.
-The Governor-General, however, refusing to dissolve the House, the old cabinet was recalled. with Sir John as leader of the Upper Canada division, and Sir George E. Cartier leader of the Lower Canada division.
+RIGHT HON.
+SIR JOHN ALEXANDER MACDONALD.

+Receiver-General, and, subsequently, Minister of Crown Lands.
+On the downfall of the Hincks-Morin administration, he became Attorney-General under Sir Allan McNab until its resignation, when Mr. George Brown was recalled, with Sir John as leader of the Upper Canada division, and Sir George E. Cartier leader of the Lower Canada division.
 Then came the Sandfield Macdonald and Taché-Macdonald (John A.) administrations, followed by the "dead-lock" or "fatal balance of parties," that led to a coalition, when George Brown, Oliver Mowat and Wm.
 McDougall, representing the Reformers, entered the cabinet.
-In this movement Sir John displayed signal taet and rendered eminent service.
-From that period until the present (with the exception of the Mackenzie régime, from 1873 to 1878,) Sir John has remained in power.
+In this movement Sir John displayed signal tact and rendered eminent service.
+From that period until the present (with the exception of the Mackenzie régime, from 1873 to 1878), Sir John has remained in power.
 Honors have fallen upon him in rapid succession.
 A knighthood marked the completion of Confederation.
 Then in 1879 he was sworn in as a member of the Privy Council, D.C.L. came from Oxford University in 1865, and LL.D. from Queen's, and D.C.L. from Toronto.